prismplural/.github/profile/README.md

 ## The repos

-**[prism-app](https://github.com/prismplural/prism-app)** — the Flutter client for iOS, Android, macOS, and web.
+**[prism-app](https://github.com/prismplural/prism-app)** — the Flutter client for iOS, Android, macOS, Windows, and Linux.
 This is what you install.
 It handles the UI, local encrypted database, and all the features: members, fronting, chat, polls, habits, sleep, notes, groups, custom fields, Simply Plural import, PluralKit sync.

 **[prism-sync](https://github.com/prismplural/prism-sync)** — the Rust sync engine and relay server.
 Field-level CRDTs with Hybrid Logical Clocks, end-to-end encryption with post-quantum hybrid signatures, and a self-hostable relay that only ever sees encrypted blobs.
 Used by the app via Dart FFI bindings, but it's designed as a standalone library — you can build other apps on it.